jeffwright13/pytest-tui/README.md

 On Linux terminals, you can typically press and hold the SHIFT key on your keyboard to temporarily bypass TUI and access the terminal’s native mouse copy/paste functionality (commonly, click-drag-release or double-click to select text, middle-click to paste).
 This copy/paste works with the terminal’s selection buffer, as opposed to the TUI’s buffer.

 On Windows, use the ALT key while click-dragging the mouse.
 Mac users can get the same effect with the Option key.

+## HTML Export
+Invoke with option `tuihtml` to produce a HTML file that mirrors the full console output from your test run.
+Outputfile is named `output_html.html`.
+This topion can be either called by itself, or in conjuction with the other `tui` options.

+`pytest --tuihtml`

 ## Known Limitations / Issues
 - User interfaces need work: